 Your emotional changes this week

 - Had enough yet?
 At 32 weeks pregnant, you probably aren’t quite at the stage of wanting it all to be over, though that time is fast approaching.
-If you’re looking after other small children the sheer physicality of being pregnancy is becoming more difficult.
+If you’re looking after other small children the sheer physicality of being pregnant is becoming more difficult.
 Bending over to them in the bath, lifting them out of a stroller, picking up endless toys off the floor will all add to your fatigue at the end of the day.

 Your baby’s changes this week